-4 POTENTIALS OF GRAPHS AND WALRASIAN EQUILIBRIUM PRICES
+5 POTENTIALS OF GRAPHS AND WALRASIAN EQUILIBRIUM PRICES

-In this section, we interpret Walrasian equilibrium prices as potential functions of an appropriate directed graph.
-Such an interpretation helps us prove several new results, and gives a graph theoretic interpretation to several known results.
+The results in the previous section enable us to verify whether a price vector is the minimum or the maximum WE price vector given the demand set information of buyers.
+We pursue this question now for any extreme point and interior point of the WE price vector lattice.
+However, before we can do so, we need more undestanding of the underlying mathematical structure of the WE price vector space.
+We do this in this section by interpreting the WE price vectors as potential functions of an appropriate directed graph.
+Such an interpretation helps us to prove several new results, and gives a graph theoretic interpretation to several known results.
 We begin by defining and proving some concepts related to graph theory.